BUSINESS OWNER DIVORCE ATTORNEY IN SKOKIE, ILLINOIS

 When facing a divorce as a business owner, you have a number of options for what to do with your business, including:

-- Selling your business: If you do not want to continue running the business, selling to the other partner might be your best interest.
+Selling your business: If you do not want to continue running the business, selling to the other partner might be in your best interest.

 Attorney Van A. Schwab has the knowledge and experience to help you make the best decision for your business and your future.

 Contact The Law Offices of Van A. Schwab

 To learn more about how The Law Offices of Van A. Schwab assists Illinois business owners going through a divorce, schedule a consultation with our experienced attorney in the Chicago area or anywhere in Cook County.
 Call or contact us online.